Skip to content

 Example: Using div#main-content will interact only with elements inside <div id="main-content">...</div>.

 CSS selectors defining elements that should be excluded from scanner interactions.
-Blocklist selectors are applied after allowlist selectors.
+Blocklist rules are applied after allowlist rules.
+These selectors are Playwright-based and support Playwright's extended selector syntax, including text-based selectors like :has-text().

 frontend_dast: